Gabi-KO/PhotonMVA-GKO/doc/LLP-MVA_Projects.md

 # LLP - MVA Projects

+## Exercise Summary
+### Exercise 1 - Label sampling/Training and testing split
+- From a CSV with uneven amounts of labels, created a dataframe with an even amount of each label
+- Create a testing and training split from the evenly sampled dataframe -> train the model with the training set and test the model with the testing split
+**Deliverables**
+- Show that your dataframe has even amounts of each label
+- Show the accuracy of your model with the training set
+- Show the accuracy of your model on the testing set (trained by the training set)

+### Exercise 2 - Model Building/Benchmark
+- Create a csv file with the appropriate features
+- Perform preselection on csv, then sample the labels evenly
+- Experiment with model architecture and training hyperparameters **Deliverables**
+- Show the efficiency of preselection per label
+- Show that you have an even amount of labels after preselection
+- Plot model accuracies for different model architectures and hyperparameters

+### Exercise 3 - Physics Analysis/Systematics
+- Study the input features in 1D
+- Look for correlations between features **Deliverables**
+- 1D and 2D histograms of physics variables
+- Report a systematic uncertainty on the classification accuracy using k-fold cross-validation

+---

 ## Exercise 1 - Label sampling/Training and testing split

 Data preprocessing and balancing the amount of data for each label is a very important step training a NN model.
 If the distribution of each label are uneven, the model will learn about the statistical imbalance and would over-emphasize learned features from the over represented label in the dataset.
 To correct for this, we will randomly sample even amounts of each label